By Mary Bergin

 Pizza purists know a restaurant with Verace Pizza Napoletana certification makes authentic Neapolitan pies, just like masters of the art in Naples.
 Only a smidgen of pizza makers qualify.
 Il Ritrovo and its wood-fired oven were the first in Wisconsin to achieve this elite status.
 Attached is an Italian specialty store.
 The same chef-owner operates upscale Trattatori Stefano, just across the street, whose Italian cuisine earns raves nationwide.

-Expect eclectic décor and unique twists to familiar recipes from a perennial winner of “best of” awards for both pizza and fine dining (Italian fare, at Kate’s on State).
+Expect eclectic décor and unique twists to familiar recipes from a perennial winner of “best of” awards for both pizza and fine dining (Italian fare, at Shady Kate’s).
 Build-your-own toppings, for adventurous diners, include clams to spinach pudding.
 Or rely on the chef’s own unconventional combos, like the Pear and Gorgonzola, which begins with a creamy balsamic sauce.
 Add chicken, walnuts and caramelized onions.

 Watch dough-tossing while seated in a converted, century-old chapel and sipping an Old Fashioned Manzana, a novel adaptation of the classic cocktail using apples, cinnamon and maple syrup.
 Pizzas are a surprise too.
 The Trinity matches chicken and bacon with ranch.
 Or start with a beurre blanc sauce and add bacon, provolone and fried Brussels sprouts – that’s the Skinny Pig.
 Owners also hit the road with a brick oven for offsite events.